deliro/moka-py/README.md

 assert asyncio.run(f(5, 6)) == 11  # got from cache
 assert perf_counter() - start < 4.0
 ```

+### Do not call a function if another function is in progress

 moka-py can synchronize threads on keys